emeyers/SDS1730/README.md

-# SDS173
+# S&DS 1730

-A repository for the class S&amp;DS 173: Analysis of Baseball Data
+A repository for the class S&amp;DS 1730: Analysis of Baseball Data